ignatiusmb/mauss.dev/workspace/content/routes/curated/harvest-2021.01/+article.md

 ---
 date: "2021-02-01"
-title: Monthly Digest - January 2021
+title: Harvest • January 2021
 ---

-Hey folks, welcome back to our monthly digest!
+Hey folks, welcome back to the Harvest!
 Let's slow down things and start off the year calm, cool, and collected.
 A lot happened even though 2021 just started, but I'll try to start the year slowly so I don't quickly exhaust myself with overambitious things.

 As always, feel free to skip ahead to your preferred content by using the quick links provided above to jump to your the section.